openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-    "openSUSE 11.3 is almost Gold, with that openSUSE Education team  is also ready with the â€œRelease Candidateâ€ of Li-f-e based on 11.3.
+    "openSUSE 11.3 is almost Gold, with that openSUSE Education team  is also ready with the “Release Candidate” of Li-f-e based on 11.3.
      Some of the highlights of this upcoming release:
      * Tons of Education softwares
      * KDE, GNOME, Sugar desktops
      * Full multimedia support
      * Latest LTSP including iTALC support out of the box
-     * Much much more for you to discoverâ€¦
+     * Much much more for you to discover…
-     The DVD iso image doubles as live USB image too, just â€œddâ€ the  iso to 4GB+ USB stick to get fully functional desktop/server on a  stick.
+     The DVD iso image doubles as live USB image too, just “dd” the  iso to 4GB+ USB stick to get fully functional desktop/server on a  stick.
 Check out this development release to report any bugs or missing  feature before we go gold.
      We are looking for volunteers to do a detailed preview for the  launch, drop us a line if you are interested."
 </td>
 </tr>